 The Green Bottom History site has been created by volunteers from the Green Bottom Resident’s Association.
 In the 1998, the Green Bottom Resident’s Association was created.
 The Millenium was close and the residents were keen to mark this significant milestone.
 Two major initiatives were begun; the Green Bottom history project, and the creation of a village pond.
+Green Bottom received a “Highly Commended” award in the 2001 Bedisloe Cup (Gloucestershire best kept village).

 The History project was led by two of the residents, Carolyn McCoy and Belinda Legge, with the assistance of several others.
 Over a number of years they gathered photographs, documents and interviewed many residents and their relatives, past and present (¹).
 This information, originally planned to be published in a book, has been shown to the public on several occasions, and is now being shared via this site.
 We would like to thank Carolyn and Belinda for all the effort that they put into the History project over the years; without them this site would not be possible.